Precision Time Protocol

 The preceding example shows that all the packets are being received.

-The output of the command would vary, depending on which packets are not received.
+The command output varies depending on which packets are not received.
 The following example shows output if follow-ups are not received.

 GigabitEthernet1/0/3